AI Data Center Power - Market Intelligence

 Weaknesses

-• Requires HALEU — exposed to the domestic enrichment shortage
+• Requires HALEU, so exposed to the domestic enrichment shortage

 • Hermes is a demo (no electricity); commercial power not until ~2030